MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/service.md

 }
 ```

-Now use this template with the [templating SDKs](sdk.md) and create a ready-to-render Adaptive Card.
+Now use this template with the [templating SDKs](sdk.md) to create a ready-to-render Adaptive Card.

 ### Populate a template server-side

 In some cases it may not make sense to populate a template on the client.
-For these use cases, you can have the server return a fully-populated Adaptive Card, ready to be passed to any Adaptive Card Renderer.
+For these use cases, you can have the service return a fully-populated Adaptive Card, ready to be passed to any Adaptive Card Renderer.

 > `HTTP POST https://templates.adaptivecards.io/[TEMPLATE-PATH]`